Júnior Tavares

-Club career
+Career

 In 2016, Tavares was loaned to São Paulo, where he played several championships for the under 20 team.
 After standing out, it was bought in definitive and was promoted to the professional team of São Paulo.

 On 16 July 2018, Tavares signed to Serie A side Sampdoria on loan until 30 June 2019 with an option to buy.

+In September 2023, the athlete underwent surgery to remove a brain tumor.
+After almost a year away from football, he returned to his career in August 2024, representing Omonia Aradippou.